eclab/grains/README.md

 A step sequencer with 8 patterns, each of which can have up to 16 steps (8 is typical), including rests.
 You can select the gate length, increment through patterns or select them manually, and edit all the steps entirely from the knobs on the GRAINS.

 Status: Working.
 It's quite fiddly because there are only three knobs, but it's doable.
 16 steps is particularly fiddly, perhaps not worth the effort.
 But 8 works great.

+## Spectacle (V2 Only)

+A Lightshow using the LEDs on the Grains V2.

+Status: Working.
+Only works on the Grains V2 (which at present only I own -- ask Robert to sell them!)

 ## Stochastic